Some Popular Australian Food That You Will Love

-The saltwater barramundi has a better taste than the barramundi that lives in freshwater environment, which has a slightly muddy taste.
-In Northern Territory there are several barramundi fishing competitions attracting people from all over the country and even overseas.
-If you are visiting Darwin and the Top End region you can go on fishing tours, and may be lucky to catch one yourself.
+The saltwater barramundi has a better taste than the barramundi that lives in a freshwater environment with a slightly muddy taste.
+There are several barramundi fishing competitions in the Northern Territory, attracting people from all over the country and overseas.
+If you are visiting Darwin and the Top End region, you can go on fishing tours and may be lucky to catch one yourself.

 Australian King Prawns

-No. 1 highlight among the local fresh seafood are the sweet and succulent Australian prawns.
-You can get them anywhere and in all versions: from barbecued to grilled, to a prawn cocktail or simply as a prawn sandwich (yes Aussies eat them in a sandwich).
+No. 1 highlight among the local fresh seafood is the sweet and succulent Australian prawns.
+You can get them anywhere and in all versions: from barbecued to grilled, to a prawn cocktail or simply as a prawn sandwich (yes, Aussies eat them in a sandwich).

 South Australian Oysters

 This is a hit among the special Food in South Australia.
 I couldn’t bear the sight of oysters before trying them for the first time in Adelaide.
 Oysters in Australia have a different, better taste.
 The texture is smooth with a slightly salty taste.
 South Australia is the best place for oysters.
 In Adelaide, there are oyster restaurants where you can have them naturally or with a sauce: from lemon juice to BBQ spicy sauce.
 Definitely something worth trying if you like seafood.